Tails86/MouseWigglerPico/README.md

 after the first flash, the debug serial and drive will connect for debug operation.
 Two quick flashes from the LED confirms this operation.
 Otherwise, those interfaces will be disabled after boot is complete.

+Note that the drive will come up as read only (see note in boot.py).
+A tool like Thonny may then be used to edit the code.

 ## Runtime

 Auto wiggle is initially disabled.
 Single clicking the button will send 1 mouse wiggle to the host.
 The wiggle is 1 dot